SEEKING ALL SKILLS

 HAB Shoreline Monitors

 While many of our experienced volunteers are returning (thank you!), we need more volunteers to fill in coverage gaps around the lake.
-We can always use more volunteers to monitor public spaces, like the Geneva and Watkins Glen waterfronts and parks.
 You don’t have to live on the lake to volunteer.

-Expectations include a two-hour training session (perhaps remotely) and monitoring a mutually agreed on shoreline zone at least once a week from August through early October.
+Expectations include a two-hour training session (remote again this year) and monitoring a mutually agreed on shoreline zone at least once a week from August through early October.

 Citizen Statewide Lake Assessment Program

 CSLAP is a lake water quality monitoring program administered by the New York State Federation of Lakes Association and the NYS Department of Environmental Conservation.
 Sampling begins in June and is done every 2 weeks, for 8 total sessions through September.
 Observations are made of weather and lake conditions, water clarity is measured, and samples are taken near surface and at a prescribed depth of 18 meters for lab testing.
 Water temperatures are recorded and the samples are processed for shipment to the lab.
 Forms of phosphorous and nitrogen are measured, along with pH, conductance, and chlorophyll (an algae indicator).
 Four mid lake sites, spaced from north to south on Seneca lake, are sampled by Pure Waters volunteers.
 Data is analyzed by DEC scientists and a lake report is generally available in the following spring.